MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ### References

 1. Based on MSRP, actual pricing may vary.
 Applies to Surface Laptop Go 2.
-The price of other Surface devices that offer OS Choice with Windows 10 will also increase by $30 per device beginning August 1, 2022.
+The price of other Surface devices that offer OS Choice with Windows 10 increases by $30 per device beginning August 1, 2022.

 ### Learn more